Bobrac3023/Project4_roshan/README.md

   Radeon Graphics**.
 - Django Framework based on Python 3.12.2.
 - Linters - https://pep8ci.herokuapp.com/#

+### Libraries & Frameworks

+- Django Framework based on Python 3.12.2.(https://www.djangoproject.com/) - Free and open source Python Web Framework
+- Gunicorn (https://gunicorn.org/) - A Python WSGI HTTP server compatible with Django and used to run the project on Heroku
+- PostgreSQL 0.5.x (https://www.postgresql.org/) - A powerful, open-source object-relational database system
+- Pyscopg2 2.9.5 (https://www.psycopg.org/docs/) - A PostgreSQL database adapter for Python
+- Heroku (https://www.heroku.com) - A cloud platform as a service
+- Django Allauth (https://django-allauth.readthedocs.io/en/latest/) - Integrated set of Django applications addressing authentication and registration
+- Bootstrap 4.6.2 (https://getbootstrap.com/docs/4.6/getting-started/introduction/) - A Framework for building responsive, mobile-fist sites
+- whitenoise==5.3.0 (https://whitenoise.readthedocs.io/en/latest/) - WhiteNoise is used for serving static files in a Django application.
+- sqlparse==0.5.0(https://pypi.org/project/sqlparse/) - SQLParse is a library used for parsing SQL queries in Python.

 ## Website Structure and feature description
 - The Django Design Philosopies are widely implmented to acheive the fundamental goals of **Loose Coupling, Less Code, Quick Development and Don't Repeat yourself (DRY), Explicit is better than Implicit and Consistency**.https://docs.djangoproject.com/en/4.2/misc/design-philosophies/